 Research by the Commission on Chicago Landmarks determined that the first Henry Horner had owned property adjoining the lane, including a stable that was on the land then occupied by Abson’s Chop House.
 The Commission’s report also indicates that the stable survived the 1871 Fire, but, based on the Judge’s 1897 ruling, that doesn’t appear to be true.

 In reaching his decision, the judge states that he relied on a report prepared by Walter Butler, a Special Commissioner appointed to look into the charges and counter-charges.
 Throughout his ruling, the judge refers to the site of Abson’s Chop House as “the Stable lot.”

 In 1855, this land was occupied by what he described as “a two-story barn.”
 But, according to the judge, that structure and everything around it was razed by the 1871 Fire.
 The improvements surrounding the alley remained substantially in the same condition from the time they were built until they were destroyed in the Great Chicago Fire.

-Note: No buildings on Jackson Street survived the 1871 Chicago Fire burnt district.
+Note: No buildings on Jackson Street, east of the Chicago River, survived the 1871 Chicago Fire burnt district.

-In the aftermath of the fire, new structures were erected on the lots around Pickwick Place, and, the judge states, “A two-story brick building was built upon the Stable's lot several years after 1871.”
-In 1892, it was enlarged by the addition of a third-floor — the floor where William and Fannie Abson were living when they fled from the blaze next door.
+In the aftermath of the fire, new structures were erected on the lots around Pickwick Place, and, a Judge stated: “A two-story brick building was built upon the Stable's in 1892.
+It was enlarged by the addition of a third-floor — the floor where William and Fannie Abson were living when they fled from the blaze next door.

 Today the building is the home of the Hero Coffee Bar.
-It's the smallest structure in the Chicago Loop by far, measuring, 19' wide by 19' deep and really adds to the alley’s quaint appeal.
+It's the smallest structure in Chicago's Loop by far, measuring, 19' wide by 19' deep and really adds to the alley’s quaint appeal.

 Some interesting finds: